-If you believe your privacy rights have been violated, you may file a complaint with the Privacy Officer at Calvert Memorial Hospital.
-The complaint must be in writing and sent to the address provided at the end of this notice.
-Additionally, you may file a complaint with the Secretary of the Department of Health and Human Services.
+If you believe your privacy rights have been violated, you may file a complaint with the Privacy Officer at Calvert Memorial Hospital or with the Secretary of the Department of Health and Human Services.
+All complaints must be in writing and sent to the address provided at the end of this Notice.
+You will not be penalized for filing a complaint.

 PRIVACY OFFICER AT CALVERT MEMORIAL HOSPITAL: